navasmontilla/CAELUM/doc/docAPI.md

 ## API documentation

+Here, we offer a summary of the main programming structures and functions for the user to implement additional functionalities.
+The implementation of other spatial reconstructions and Riemann solvers is straightforward.

 ### Data structures

 In EHOW3D, the variables are organized using c structures.
 Below, there is a summary of the most relevant structures and variables (note that some variables are ommited in this document).